|

 unacceptably high proportion of false positive results.
 This will no longer be

 the case - detection of a “false positive allele” is greatly reduced.
+However, there is a chance of recombination (see “NOTE” below)

 - or dissociation - between the new marker and the prcd gene.
 Such recombination